EranGrin/vue-web-component-wrapper/docs/usage.md

 - `createApp`: The `createApp` function from Vue.
 - `getCurrentInstance`: The `getCurrentInstance` function from Vue.
 - `disableStyleRemoval`: A boolean value that determines whether or not to remove styles on unmount.
 This is useful for CSS transitions.
+- `disableShadowDOM`: A boolean value that determines whether or not to use Shadow DOM for the web component.